endurantgames/cosmiclegends/src/classes/speedster.md

     on a beam of light from a flashlight -- as easily as on flat, solid ground.

-Break the Time Barrier

-:   *Prerequisites: The __Ignore The Laws of Physics__ Prime Ability;
-    Add "Time" as a Core Power Word.
-You can travel forward or backward in time under your own power.

 Break the Dimension Barrier

 :   *Prerequisite: The __Ignore The Laws of Physics__ Prime Ability.*
     *The __Vibrate Through Walls__ Class Ability.*
     Add "Extra-Dimensional" as a Core Power Word.
 You can travel to alternate dimensions or timelines, including to alternate Earths.

+Break the Time Barrier

+:   *Prerequisites: The __Ignore The Laws of Physics__ Prime Ability.*
+    Add "Time" as a Core Power Word.
+You can travel forward or backward in time under your own power.

 Hyper-Metabolism